adamConnerSax/Frames-streamly/Readme.md

 functionality as Pipes and may be some users preferred streaming interface.

-This package replicates all the external-facing bits of Frames that rely on Pipes and uses streamly instead.
-It also fleshes out the Frames API in a couple of places:
+This package also fleshes out the Frames
+API in a couple of places:

 1. It adds some flexibility to the functions to write CSV files.